The Charles Schwab Corporation (SCHW) upgraded Issued by Wall Street Gurus

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SCHW starting from SCHWAB CHARLES R, who sale 200,000 shares at the price of $34.11 back on Aug 05.
-After this action, SCHWAB CHARLES R now owns 32,409,941 shares of The Charles Schwab Corporation, valued at $6,822,500 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SCHW starting from Craig Jonathan M., who sale 6,326 shares at the price of $40.00 back on Oct 20.
+After this action, Craig Jonathan M. now owns 0 shares of The Charles Schwab Corporation, valued at $253,053 using the latest closing price.

 Stock Fundamentals for SCHW